ThomasLastName/multiverse/functional_bnns/README.md

 6. (_verify installation_) Try running one of the python files, e.g., `python scripts\SSGE_univar_demo.py`, which should create an plot with several curves.

-## Dependencies (installation thereof is handled by the setup instructions)

-Please note that if you follow either of the setup instructions above, then these dependencies will be installed automatically **with the exception of pytorch, as explained above**.
-The dependencies are lister here merely for the sake of completeness and transparency.
-- [ ] pytorch (main machine learning library)
-- [ ] matplotlib (for creating images)
-- [ ] tqdm (for progress bars)
-- [ ] numpy (used for a little bit of data processing)
-- [ ] scipy (practically not used at all)
-- [ ] pandas (used for data manipulation)
-- [ ] fiona (used for one plotting routine)
-- [ ] https://github.com/ThomasLastName/quality-of-life (primarily used for creating `gif`'s; this repo has its own dependencies, but "the required parts" of this repo depend only on the other packages in this list, and the standard python library).

-From a development standpoint, reducing the list of dependencies would be very doable.

 # Usage